Quest Diagnostics

-Quest Diagnostics is an American clinical laboratory.
+Quest Diagnostics Incorporated is an American clinical laboratory.
 A Fortune 500 company, Quest operates in the United States, Puerto Rico, Mexico, and Brazil.
 Quest also maintains collaborative agreements with various hospitals and clinics across the globe.

-As of 2020 the company had approximately 48,000 employees, and generated more than $7.7 billion in revenue in 2019.
+As of 2020, the company had approximately 48,000 employees, and it generated more than $7.7 billion in revenue in 2019.
 The company offers access to diagnostic testing services for cancer, cardiovascular disease, infectious disease, neurological disorders, COVID-19, and employment and court-ordered drug testing.

 History

 1960–1995

-Originally founded as Metropolitan Pathology Laboratory, Inc., in 1967 by Paul A. Brown, MD, the clinical laboratory underwent a variety of name changes.
+Originally founded as Metropolitan Pathology Laboratory, Inc. in 1967 by Paul A. Brown, MD, the clinical laboratory underwent a variety of name changes.
 In 1969, the company's name changed to MetPath, Inc. with headquarters in Teaneck, New Jersey.
-By 1982, MetPath was acquired by what was then known as Corning Glass Works, and subsequently renamed Corning Clinical Laboratories.
+By 1982, MetPath was acquired by what was then known as Corning Glass Works and was subsequently renamed Corning Clinical Laboratories.